flyingcircusio/doc/src/reference/security/data-protection.md

   users associated to that customer.
 Examples include customer VMs.

 All resources that belong logically together (e.g., VMs, storage volumes) are bundled into *resource groups*.
-Resource groups share that same set of user accounts and permissions.
+Those resources share that same set of user accounts and permissions.

 Access to S3-compatible object storage buckets is separated by resource group